Marketing lessons from 18+ websites and brands who advertise on them

 Nevertheless, we are not here to argue that.
 Paid advertising has become more and more personal throughout the years, it’s about building relationships with your customers and at the end of the day it all comes down to deciding the approach that suits best your company’s values and desires.

 When thinking about how to bring the product to your audience, the choice of the advertising channel plays not only is crucial but plays a big role in how a brand is perceived.
 Dollar Shave Club knew there were going to be some detractors, but the expected positive return was big enough to take the risk.

 We are far from telling you advertising on porn sites is the right solution for your business.
 But that made us wonder.
 How many Pornhubs are out there?
 We are not talking about adult content websites, but untapped potential traffic channels, sites where ROI is higher and CPCs are lower.
 We felt like there is not enough choice when it comes to paid advertising channels and 90% of businesses end up completely relying on Facebook and Google, where competition now is as high as ever.

+As a growth hacking agency, we firmly believe diversifying is crucial.
 It’s true, your clients and potential customers are on Facebook and Google.
 But they’re not only there.
 They are on LinkedIn, on Quora, on Academia, they are even on Pornhub, whether you like it or not.
 It’s just about finding them, and there’s a list that will help you doing just that.